-

 - It is better to control temperature and humidity during the fermentation process.

-- Achieve more uniform fermentation within a small batch.
+- To achieve more uniform fermentation within a small batch.

-- To obtain a cleaner profile of shu pu'er, with less of the unwanted "wet pile" (dui wei - 堆味, Duī wèi) notes.
-This method is often used for processing high-quality raw materials such as Gushu, in order to carry out the fermentation as gently as possible and preserve the potential of the leaf.
+- To achieve a cleaner profile of shu pu'er, with fewer unwanted "wet pile" (dui wei - 堆味, Duī wèi) notes.
+This method is often used to process high-quality raw materials, such as gushu, to ensure the most gentle fermentation and preserve the leaf's potential.

 Maocha (loose shu) format

-The tea is presented in the form of loose shu puer.
+The tea is presented as loose shu pu-erh tea.
 This is a less common form compared to pressed cakes or tocha.
-The loose format is convenient for immediate brewing without the need to break the press and allows you to better examine the leaf itself.
+The loose format is convenient for immediate brewing without breaking the press and allows for a better examination of the leaf.

-The tea is made from 2022 raw materials, which makes it a relatively young shu puer (about 2.5 years old as of April 2025).
-However, given the use of ancient trees and gentle fermentation in baskets, this tea already has a significant smoothness, depth and purity of taste, surpassing ordinary shu of this age.
+This tea was made from 2022-grown material, making it a relatively young shu pu-erh (approximately 2.5 years old as of April 2025).
+However, given the use of ancient trees and gentle fermentation in baskets, this tea already possesses a remarkable smoothness, depth, and purity of flavor, surpassing ordinary shu pu-erh of this age.
 Its potential for further aging is enormous.

-The combination of all the factors – ancient Mengsun trees, basket fermentation – creates a rich and clean profile:
+The combination of all these factors – ancient Mengsun trees, basket fermentation – creates a rich and pure profile:

-- Aroma: Deep, clean, with notes of old wood, dark chocolate, nuts (walnut, almond), hints of dried dark fruits (prunes, dates) and light minerality.
-Earthiness should be noble and not dominant.
+- Aroma: Deep, clean, with notes of aged wood, dark chocolate, nuts (walnut, almond), hints of dried dark fruits (prune, dates), and light minerality.
+The earthiness should be refined and not overpowering.

-- Taste: Very smooth, dense, silky, enveloping.
-Rich, multi-layered taste with notes of dark chocolate, precious wood, nut paste, light sweetness of cane sugar and a long sweet aftertaste.
-Bitterness and astringency are absent.
+- Taste: Very smooth, dense, silky, and enveloping.
+Rich, multi-layered flavor with notes of dark chocolate, fine wood, nut butter, a slight sweetness of cane sugar, and a long, sweet finish.
+No bitterness or astringency.

 - Infusion: Thick, dense, dark, but clean and transparent.